ISAITB/docs-tdl/source/testsuite/index.rst

 Deploying a test suite in the GITB software
 -------------------------------------------

+A test suite is packaged as a **compressed ZIP archive** that contains:

+* A single test suite file defining common information and test cases.
+* One or more :ref:`test case files <test-case>` for the scenarios to cover (unless this is a :ref:`shared resource holder<test-suite-sharing-empty>`).
+* Zero or more :ref:`scriptlet files <scriptlets>` with common testing blocks reused across test cases.
+* Any number of arbitrary files used as resources within test cases.

+The names of the archive, the test suite and the test case files are not important, neither is the archive's folder structure.
+The test suite's contents and references across resources will be validated upon deployment.
+Deploying a test suite to the GITB Test Bed software can be done in two ways:

+* Using the `user interface <https://www.itb.ec.europa.eu/docs/itb-ta/latest/domainDashboard/index.html#upload-test-suite>`_.
+* Using the `REST API <https://www.itb.ec.europa.eu/docs/itb-ta/latest/api/index.html#deploy>`_ (if enabled).

 .. note::

     **Deploying test suites during development:** When deploying test suites to a development test bed instance, the fastest way